 Despite local sidewalk maintenance ordinances, maintenance does not always occur.
-A lack of maintenance can lead to cracked and upheaved sidewalks, making walking on these facilities unsafe at best, and do not encourage people to walk or forcing them to walk in the street.
+A lack of Update to the Year 2045 Sheboygan Area Transportation Plan maintenance can lead to cracked and upheaved sidewalks, making walking on these facilities unsafe at best, and do not encourage people to walk or forcing them to walk in the street.